christophergraham/home-assistant/devices/ph_sensor/README.md

 - Use the equation to update the sensor lamda calculation

-If the following measurements were recorded
+If the following measurements were recorded against calibration solutions

 PH 4 -> 1.59825
 PH 7 -> 1.10606

-The formulae would be -6.0952x+13.752
+The formula would be -6.0952x+13.752

 <img src="../../devices/ph_sensor/ph_calibration.png">